espocrm/documentation/docs/administration/terms-and-naming.md

 ## Attribute

 Most fields have only one attribute named the same as the field.
-For example, the `createdAt` field has an attribute `createdAt`.
+For example, the *createdAt* field has the attribute *createdAt*.
 Some fields have multiple attributes.

-Attributes are named in lowerCamelCase (start with a lowercase letter).

 Field types that have multiple attributes and their attribute naming: